AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Sentiment analysis is a great way to understand the customers’ feelings toward a company and to see if they are associated with sales, investments, or agreements.
 Ensuring a reliable sentiment analysis depends on many factors, and one of its building blocks is the dataset used to train the models.
 However, finding the right dataset is easier said than done.

-This article highlights the top sentiment analysis datasets to train your algorithms for more efficient and accurate sentiment analysis.
+See the top sentiment analysis datasets to train your algorithms for more efficient and accurate sentiment analysis:

-Although the quantity of the data is crucial, the quality or relevancy is also essential to have reliable results.
-For instance, if a retail company uses a dataset with financial jargon to train a customer sentiment analysis model, the algorithm may not provide reliable results as the words which the algorithm evaluates will be from a financial context.
+Although the quantity of the data is crucial, the quality and relevancy is also essential to have reliable results.
+For instance, if a retail company uses a dataset with financial jargon to train a customer sentiment analysis model, the algorithm may not provide reliable results.
+This is because the financial context of the model may not be a good fit for messages to retail customers.

 So, having the right training dataset is crucial in evaluating the reviews, as you can develop new strategies with the insights you gather.
 Here we list the top eight sentiment analysis datasets to help you train your algorithm to obtain better results.